shanenoi/flameshot/README.md

 # flameshot
-> just a simple customization
+> just a simple customization for the [flameshot](https://github.com/flameshot-org/flameshot/)